 Engage does not have a limit for the amount of data it can process.

-2. When Context Data is processed and used when an email is sent out, similar to Recipient Data.
+2. Similar to Recipient Data, Context Data is processed and used when an email is sent out.
 Engage is commonly used with MessageGears partner MoveableInk for open-time rendering.

 |For more information on open-time rendering, read this article.|